Quantum quenches in a pseudo-Hermitian Chern insulator: Topological characterization

-with $\langle u^L_{n}|$ and $| u^R_{n}\rangle$ being the n-th left and right eigenvectors respectively.
-For the two-band model considered here, the Chern number is equivalent to the integral of the (generalized) Bloch spin vector field (for more detials, see Appendix \ref{appa}),
+with $\langle u^L_{n}|$ and $| u^R_{n}\rangle$ being the $n$th left and right eigenvectors, respectively.
+For the two-band model considered here, the Chern number is equivalent to the integral of the (generalized) Bloch spin vector field (for more details, see Appendix \ref{appa}):

-where $\tilde{d}_x=\frac{a+b}{2}d_x-i\frac{a-b}{2}d_y$, $\tilde{d}_y=i\frac{a-b}{2}d_x+\frac{a+b}{2}d_y$, and $\tilde{d_z}=cd_z$ are the components of the Bloch vector decomposed in terms of the Pauli matrices $\sigma_{x,y,z}$, and $\tilde{d}=\sqrt{\tilde{d}_x^2+\tilde{d}_y^2+\tilde{d}_z^2}$.
+where $h_x=\frac{a+b}{2}d_x-i\frac{a-b}{2}d_y$, $h_y=i\frac{a-b}{2}d_x+\frac{a+b}{2}d_y$, and $h_z=cd_z$ are the components of the Bloch vector decomposed in terms of the Pauli matrices $\sigma_{x,y,z}$, and $h=\sqrt{h_x^2+h_y^2+h_z^2}$.
 For $|M| < 2$ ($|M| > 2$), $C_1 = -{\rm sgn}(M)~(C_1 = 0)$ for the lower band.

 To facilitate the description, we reduce the topological characterization by the Chern number to a one dimensional winding number, adopting the method based on the BIS.
-Following the conventions used in Ref. \cite{LZhang2018}, we take the even parity component $d_z$ to define the dispersion of the decoupled bands, and denote the remaining components as the spin-orbit (SO) field $\boldsymbol{d}_{\rm{so}}(\boldsymbol{k})=(d_x,d_y)$.
-The BIS is defined as all band crossings for the decoupled bands, i.e., $d_z(\boldsymbol{k})=0$, forming a closed one dimensional surface.
-The Chern number of the bulk band reduces to a one dimensional winding number on the BIS \cite{LZhang2018,Ghatak2019},
+Following the conventions used in Ref. \cite{LZhang2018}, we take the even-parity component $d_z$ to define the dispersion of the decoupled bands, and denote the remaining components as the spin-orbit (SO) field $\boldsymbol{d}_{\rm{so}}(\boldsymbol{k})=(d_x,d_y)$.
+The BIS is defined as all band crossings for the decoupled bands, i.e., $d_z(\boldsymbol{k})=0$, forming a closed one-dimensional surface.
+The Chern number of the bulk band reduces to a one-dimensional winding number on the BIS \cite{LZhang2018,Ghatak2019}:

-We show that the SO field $\boldsymbol{d}_{\rm{so}}(\boldsymbol{k})$ gives out the same winding number as the deformed SO field $\tilde{\boldsymbol{d}}_{\rm{so}}(\boldsymbol{k})$,
+We show that the SO field $\boldsymbol{d}_{\rm{so}}(\boldsymbol{k})$ gives out the same winding number as the deformed SO field $\tilde{\boldsymbol{d}}_{\rm{so}}(\boldsymbol{k})$: